Michael Isikoff

 Michael Isikoff (born June 16, 1952) is an American investigative journalist who used to be the Chief Investigative Correspondent at Yahoo!
 News.
 He is the co-author with David Corn of the book titled Russian Roulette: The Inside Story of Putin's War on America and the Election of Donald Trump, published on March 13, 2018.

 From July 2010 to April 2014, Isikoff was the national investigative correspondent for NBC News.
 He resigned from NBC, citing the network's move in a direction that left him with "fewer opportunities" for his work.
-He had previously worked for Newsweek, which he joined as an investigative correspondent in June 1994, and wrote extensively on the U.S. government's War on Terror, the Abu Ghraib torture and prisoner abuse, campaign finance and congressional ethics abuses, presidential politics and other national issues.
+He had previously worked for Newsweek, which he joined as an investigative correspondent in June 1994, and wrote extensively on the U.S. government's war on terror, the Abu Ghraib torture and prisoner abuse, campaign finance and congressional ethics abuses, presidential politics and other national issues.

 Isikoff had been prepared to break the Clinton–Lewinsky scandal, but several hours before going to print, the article was killed by top Newsweek executives.
 As a result, the story broke first on Matt Drudge's Drudge Report the following morning.
 Isikoff's book on the subject, Uncovering Clinton: A Reporter's Story, was named Best Non-Fiction Book of 1999 by the Book of the Month Club.

 Early life

 Isikoff was born to a Jewish family, the son of Gertrude "Trudy" (née Albert) and Morris Isikoff.
 He was raised in Syosset, New York.
 He has one sister.

 Isikoff graduated from Syosset High School on Long Island in 1970.
-He received his A.B. from Washington University in 1974, with a junior year abroad at the University of Durham, England, and obtained a master's from the Medill School of Journalism from Northwestern University in 1976.
+He received his A.B. from Washington University in St. Louis in 1974, with a junior year abroad at the University of Durham, England, and obtained a master's from the Medill School of Journalism from Northwestern University in 1976.